Grades are available via online services after classes end (see the calendar for dates).

 Though students are entitled to an explanation of their grades, they should be careful not to harass instructors.
 Repeatedly calling an instructor about a grade or a few points on an exam or telling an instructor that a certain grade is needed could be considered harassment.

-Potential and admitted degree and diploma candidates should check their individual program requirements to learn more about how letter and nonletter and noncompletion grades will affect their academic standing, including the limited number of WD grades that can be earned before counting as zeros in the cumulative GPA.
+Potential and admitted degree candidates and premedical program students should check their individual program requirements to learn more about how letter and nonletter and noncompletion grades will affect their academic standing, including the limited number of WD grades that can be earned before counting as zeros in the cumulative GPA.

-Admitted degree candidates can learn their GPAs by reviewing academic progress reports available through online services.
+Admitted degree candidates and premedical program students can learn their GPAs by reviewing academic progress reports available through online services.
 These reports are updated at the end of each semester.